jraitt/FinancialLadder/PLANNING.md

 The application follows a modular architecture, separating concerns into distinct Python files:

 -   `app.py`: Handles the Streamlit UI, user input, and orchestration of other modules.
--   `bond_utils.py`: Contains core business logic related to fetching bond data, calculating allocations, and age-based recommendations.
+-   `bond_utils.py`: Contains core business logic related to fetching bond data and other bond-related utilities.
 -   `visualization.py`: Responsible for generating all charts and visualizations using Plotly.

 ## 3. Coding Standards and Conventions